 We understand our impact and work will never stop.
 Sustainability isn’t something we can start and finish.
 It is a constantly evolving process.
 Owners, Ali and Caroline feel the foundations are in place and will be delighted to talk you through the work and projects being undertaken in person while you are on the estate.

-Ocean Azores Foundation: The Solar Branco Eco Estate in combination with our in-house brand Baleia Gin is working to support the Azores in several areas of marine and sustainable conservation.
+Ocean Azores Foundation: The Solar Branco Eco Estate in combination with our in-house gin brand, Ghosts of The Ocean makes a donation to support the Azores in several areas of marine and sustainable conservation.
 Read more on our commitment to sustainability and eco-tourism here.

 The Solar Branco Eco Estate aims to go above and beyond with our sustainability plans in all areas of the hotel and experiences.
 From careful restoration to world leading technologies to support our sustainability efforts.
 A sample of our work is outlined below, but for a full tour and explanation of what we do please speak to us directly.

 With Europe’s largest gin collection serving hundreds of gin and tonics a month, we naturally go through a lot of glass tonic bottles.
 With this in mind, we work to ensure that 100% of our glass is recycled.
 Additionally, we have banned single use plastic on the estate and are working with partners to reduce their usage, not just for us, but for other clients.

 The estate aims to source over 80% of our food from local suppliers, growing seasonal foods here in the Azores.
 But our commitment doesn’t stop there.
 We also ensure that no edible food is wasted by feeding it to our free range chickens.
 Unwanted food goes in, and the most delicious eggs come out.
 A pretty good deal all round.